auth0/docs/articles/videos/get-started/02-provision-user-stores.md

   * Database connections solve many traditional username and password based scenarios.
 By default, Auth0 offers identity storage out of the box that can be leveraged to manage the burden of storing user credentials safely and securely.
 Auth0 is also capable of providing proxies to existing legacy identity stores.

   * Social connections give users a simplified registration and login experience by using an existing authentication from a social network provider like Facebook, Twitter, or Google.
 Not only are popular social networks supported but close to 40 business, professional and industry-based connections are available.
-In fact, any OAuth2 conformant identity provider can be configured as a user store.
+In fact, any OAuth2-conformant identity provider can be configured as a user store.

   * Finally, Enterprise connections allow business customers or partners to manage their own users within an Auth0 tenant.
 This is a very powerful feature that allows any set of businesses to collaborate in a secure way.
 </details>